Every Knee, Every Tongue, EVERYTHING - Philippians 2:10-22

 If you reached this page, but are looking for our Belize ministry page, please click here.

-We will be traveling to Belize June 11-18, 2022 to minister to the people of Bullet Tree, Belize!
+We will be traveling to Belize June 8-15, 2024 to minister to the people of Bullet Tree, Belize!
+The documents listed below will be updated as more information becomes available.

 Information on flights and what to expect can be found in our Team Information document.